Disgraced Reality TV Star Josh Duggar Found Guilty of Child Porn

 Prosecutors alleged that Duggar installed a Linux “partition” on a computer at the car lot so that he could circumvent an application tasked with notifying his wife if he tried to access inappropriate content, the Northwest Arkansas Democrat-Gazette reported.

 The defense, meanwhile, sought to cast doubt over whether Duggar was responsible for downloading the images, emphasizing that the images had not been found on Duggar’s personal phone or laptop.
-Duggar’s lawyers suggested that the images could have been downloaded by another person or placed on his work computer remotely, an assertion that was dismissed by Fottrell who said the evidence he analyzed was “not fitting the pattern of someone connecting remotely,” according to KNWA.
+His lawyers suggested the images could have been downloaded by another person or placed on his work computer remotely, an assertion that was dismissed by Fottrell, who said the evidence he analyzed was “not fitting the pattern of someone connecting remotely,” according to KNWA.

-Duggar’s lawyers, Justin Gelfand, Travis Story and Greg Payne, had vowed in April to fight against the charges.

-“In this country, no one can stop prosecutors from charging a crime,” they said in a statement.
-“But when you’re accused, you can fight back in the courtroom — and that is exactly what Josh intends to do.”

 The charges were not the first time Duggar had been accused of inappropriate conduct linked to children.